|

-Here are just some of the reviews on The Encyclopedia of Cheap Travel:
+Here are just some of the reviews for The Encyclopedia of Cheap Travel:

 ...I am overwhelmed with the variety of information.
 Obviously, if you could have one guide on your bookshelf, this should be it.
 The Encyclopedia of Cheap Travel is an indispensable reference for any type of traveler.
 I recommend it highly for anyone seeking the most mileage for his or her travel dollar.